sean-dougherty/accneat/README.md

 than XOR, making it a better showcase for AccNEAT's improved search algorithm and parallelism.
 The following table shows how much progress AccNEAT is able to make in 30 minutes of execution with a variety of search and processor configurations.
-Note that the "complexify" search is the algorithm used by original NEAT implementation.
+Note that the "complexify" search is the algorithm used by the original NEAT implementation.

 **Table 2: Generations processed and fitness achieved within 30 minutes wall time**